Who are LNER?

 You’ll find plenty of table seats in every carriage and three-pin power sockets under every seat in Standard Class (USB ports available in First) to keep devices powered up.

 You need to make a reservation in order to bring non-folding bikes on trains with LNER.
 This can be done at a station ticket office or on their website.
+There’s more information in our dedicated guide to travelling with bikes.

 Up to two dogs, cats or other small domestic animals can travel for free on LNER.
 There’s a fee of up to £5 for each additional pet.
 Make sure that dogs are kept off seats and out of the aisles.
 They should also be kept on a lead.
 Well-behaved dogs and assistance dogs are welcome in First Class carriages and in First Class lounges, too.